 Example:

-8. Fading Strategy: Betting on Reversal
+Fading Strategy: Wagering on About a Reversal

 Key Steps: